Blackpool School Uniform

 Sensible Black shoes.

-No trainers, boots or open toed shoes.
+No trainers, boots or open toed shoes or heels.

 Please note that a complete change of PE kit is required from everyday uniform including socks, plimsolls/trainers.

-Red shorts, red t-shirt with logo
+Red shorts, red t-shirt (T-shirts with logo are available from the school office)

 House P.E Bag

-Tracksuit top and/or bottoms in cooler weather.
+Tracksuit bottoms in cooler weather Only.

 From Year 3 onwards